-Signal Signal Direction Description Clk Input Core Clock , bit rate clock input signal at up to core rated maximum clock speed for the chosen target technology.
-NotReset Input Core reset (active low) .
+Signal Signal Direction Description Clk Input Core Clock, bit rate clock input signal at up to core rated maximum clock speed for the chosen target technology.
+NotReset Input Core reset (Active Low).
 Asynchronous reset that initializes the HDLC into an inactive state, transmitting the idle pattern.
-TxChannel Input Transmit Channel Context.
-This input selects which transmitter channel is active on the next Clk tick (i.e. a pipeline depth of one).
-RxChannel Input Receive Channel Context .
-This input selects which receiver channel is active on the next Clk tick (i.e. a pipeline depth of one).
 TxD Output Transmission data is the serial output data line, which is permanently driven and can be directly connected to the PCM highway.
 Data bits are clocked out by the rising edge of Clk and in least significant bit first order.
-TxEN Input Transmission Enable input signal enables the transmission data and the TxD sign May be generated by the channel multiplexer.
-Data is clocked out on the Clk rising en when TxEN is asserted, and transmitter core state is frozen while TxEN is deasserted RxD Input Receive Data is the serial input data line, sampled on the rising edge of Clk when RxEN is asserted in least significant bit first order.
+TxEN Input Transmission Enable input signal enables the transmission data and the TxD signal.
+May be generated by the channel multiplexer.
+Data is clocked out on the Clk rising edge when TxEN is asserted, and transmitter core state is frozen while TxEN is deasserted.
+RxD Input Receive Data is the serial input data line, sampled on the rising edge of Clk when RxEN is asserted in least significant bit first order.
 RxEN Input Receive Enable input signal enables the received data.
-It may be generated by a chan- nel multiplexer.
-Receiver core state is frozen while RxEN is deasserted TxFrameData Input Transmit Data, a bytewide data bus into the transmit section of the core - sample held every 8 Clk cycles, so should be held valid for 8 Clk cycles.
+It may be generated by a channel multiplexer.
+Receiver core state is frozen while RxEN is deasserted Transmit Data , a bytewide data bus into the transmit section of the core - sampled and held every 8 Clk cycles, so should be held valid for 8 Clk cycles.
 TxDataStrobe Output Transmit Data Write Strobe , asserted to acknowledge that a byte has been latched by the core.
 It is asserted during the last cycle of an 8 clock cycle sequence - see timing diagrams.
 TxFrameStart Input Transmit: Start new frame .
 When this signal is asserted at the same time as a byte is written that byte will be the first in a new HDLC frame.
-TxFrameEnd Input Transmit: End of frame .
-When this signal is asserted at the same time as a byte is written that byte will be the last in the current HDLC frame.
-TxAbortIn Input Transmit Frame Abort Input .
-When asserted, transmission is stopped by Frame Abort.
-It can be a single Clk cycle or longer.

-Table 1: Signal Pinout
+Table 1: Signal Pinouts